changgyhub/haskell-calculator/README.md

 <img src="https://github.com/irsisyphus/pictures/raw/master/haskell-calculator/calculator.png" width = "431" height = "276" alt="calculator" align=center />

-### Notes
+### Note
-* Do not copy contents of this repo for course assignments.
+Do not copy contents of this repo for course assignments.
 You should take the responsibility for any form of plagiarism.

 ### Development Platform
  - macOS Sierra Version 10.12